 Accessibility at the City Law School Library (Gray’s Inn Place)

-Library users who would like to make use of any of the services identified in this guide should first contact Disability Services or the Dyslexia Support team who will make a referral and provide us with an initial assessment of your requirements.
-Your local library site representative will then be able to put the necessary arrangements in place for you.
+Contact Disability Support or the Dyslexia Support team who will make a referral and provide us with an initial assessment of your requirements.
+Your local library representative will then be able to put the necessary arrangements in place for you.

-There is further information about support, software and equipment for users with disabilities or learning differences offered throughout the institution libraries on our pages about Library Services for Additional Needs.
+Additional information about support, software and equipment for users with disabilities or learning differences is detailed on our pages about Library Services for Additional Needs.

-The Library entrance is situated on the lower ground floor, via a flight of stairs.
-Students with mobility access requirements can access the library via a lift at ground floor level using the entrance to the building opposite the School Office.
+The Library entrance is situated on the Lower Ground Level, via a flight of stairs.
+Students with mobility access requirements can access the library via a lift at ground level using the entrance to the building opposite the School Office.
 Designated students will be able to operate the lift with their swipe card.
-All floors of the Library are accessible via an internal lift.
+All levels of the Library are accessible via an internal lift.
 Wheelchair accessible toilets are on the lower ground floor, near the lift.

 Low level enquiry points

-There is a low level enquiry point on the lower ground floor, adjacent to the lift.
-There is one PC on the lower ground floor designated as priority use for wheelchair users.
+There is a low level enquiry point on the Lower Ground Level, adjacent to the lift.
+There is one PC on the Lower Ground Level designated as priority use for wheelchair users.
 If you wish to book a designated PC for your use in advance of arrival, please telephone 020 7040 0342.

 Library guides and leaflets in alternative formats

 All leaflets can be supplied in electronic format, in large print format or on different coloured paper.
-Please ask at your local site and allow up to one week for production.
+Please ask at your local library location and allow up to one week for production.